-199 short and mid-length documentary and experimental films were presented this year at the Kassel Documentary Film and Video Festival.
+204 short and mid-length documentary and experimental films will be presented this year at the Kassel Documentary Film and Video Festival.

-The 6 members of the selection committee had the task of capturing the themes and trends in contemporary film production from around 2,000 films submitted.
+The six members of the selection committee had the task of capturing the themes and trends in contemporary film production from around 2,000 films up to a length of 65 mins submitted.
 The result is a program ranging from observational documentaries to abstract animations, personal essays to queer political music videos to artistic-activist field tests.
 From films sighting places to family portraits, an incredible diversity of filmic examination of reality.

 Download Program Schedule